jakethomas1/Autoclicka/README.md

      ```

 ### Output:
-A graphical user interface should appear with 5 buttons, adjusting the click speed and the activation duration.
-The Start button should activate automatic clicking after a short delay.
+A graphical user interface appears with 5 buttons, which adjust the click speed and the activation duration.
+The Start button activates automatic clicking after a short delay.